Memorable Manitobans: Peter Jansen (1852-1923)

 An advocate for German immigration to North America, he visited Canada in 1902 to tour Doukhobor settlements on the prairies.
 Being so impressed by the potential of the land he saw, Jansen purchased land in Saskatchewan and Alberta.
 He served as Second Vice-President and Director of the Saskatchewan Valley and Manitoba Land Company and, being fluent in English, Russian and German and a friend of William Hespeler, he worked to encourage the settlement of German-speaking immigrants on the prairies.

-In 1906, he organized the Saskatchewan Elevator Company with himself as President, A. D. McRae as Vice-President, his son John P. Jansen as Manager and Secretary, and A. D. Davidson and A. R. Davidson as its principal shareholders.
-He retired from politics and moved to Winnipeg to live.
+In 1906, he organized the Saskatchewan Elevator Company with himself as President, Alexander D. McRae as Vice-President, his son John P. Jansen as Manager and Secretary, and Andrew Duncan Davidson and Alexander Rae Davidson as its principal shareholders.
+He retired from politics and moved to Winnipeg to live for a time before going to Beatrice, Nebraska.
+There he was elected to the state senate in 1910, serving a two-year term.